What is E10 fuel and is my taxi compatible?

 As such a vital part of their livelihood, taxi drivers can obviously be pretty protective when it comes to their beloved vehicles.
 From regular dusting and polishing to keeping on top of vehicle maintenance, taxi drivers spend many hours making sure their cars are ready to earn money.
 Unless you’ve been living under a rock somewhere you’ll no doubt have heard about the new E10 fuel that’s recently hit petrol stations.
 But what’s it all about and could it damage your precious motor?
-Read our Taxi Insurer guide to E10 fuel and check whether your taxi is compatible.
+Read our Taxi Insurer guide to E10 fuel and check whether your taxi is compatible with E10 petrol.

 There are many ways for taxis to get damaged, that’s why the team at Taxi Insurer specialises in arranging tailored taxi insurance cover to protect your business vehicle.
 Give us a call today and check you’re fully covered in case of any mishaps along the way.